YuichiroMori56/NT-pro-BNP-prediction/README.md

 For contact information, please refer to the corresponding author details provided in the paper.

-The original data of NHANES 1999-2004 cycles can be obtained from the following website: https://wwwn.cdc.gov/nchs/nhanes/Default.aspx
+The original data of NHANES 1999-2004 cycles to replicate the analysis can be obtained from the following website: https://wwwn.cdc.gov/nchs/nhanes/Default.aspx

 # Disclaimer